 We live in an information-rich society and enjoy technology that allows us to access this information quickly and efficiently.
-This widespread availability of information is a real boon when we are looking to quickly retrieve a specific piece of information such as a starting time for a film, a weather forecast, or the lyrics to a favorite song.
-But when we are conducting academic research, this availability of information can quickly lead to information overload.
+This widespread availability of information is a real boon when we are looking to answer quick questions such the starting time for a film, weather forecasts, or the lyrics to a favorite song.
+But, when we are conducting academic research, this availability of information can quickly lead to information overload.